urbas/Banshee.Renamer/README.md

 Banshee.Renamer
 ===============

 Banshee.Renamer is an extension for Banshee.
-It renames selected songs' filenames based on their metadata.
+It renames files of selected songs using templates filled with the songs' metadata.